The King is Ed

 Then there was the fact that he played in the band that defined what rock music would be in the eighties.

-And then there was the thing that came before all of that and still remains:
+And then there was the thing that came before all of that, ran through it, and still remains:

 The sound he made.